HilaryKoerner/UFO_JavaScript_Analysis/README.md

 # UFO javaScript Analysis

+Using javsScript, HTML, CSS, and D3, I created a website to filter a users unput and display the related infomration.

+#HTML File

-The goal of this challenge was to build a website that was linked to a database, stores the database information, and displays information based on the user's input.
-The challenge used an index.html file linked to an app.js file.
+that was linked to a js file.
+The js file stores the database information and displays information based on the user's input.
+I used an index.html file linked to an app.js file.
 The html file contained the code for the display of the webpage and the app.js file contained the code for the functionality.

 In my javaSCript file, I created a variable and linked it to my data, used D3 to select the button feature from the html file, and assigned event listeners to the button activity.